 - Physical Health Inequalities in Imprisoned Women with Serious Mental Illness: A plan for action.
 Go to our Funded Projects section to learn more.

-You can read or watch and listen to very important and interesting resources suggested by The Primary Care SIG:
+You can read or watch and listen to important and interesting resources suggested by The Primary Care SIG:

 - Research Sofa, Episode 2: COVID and SMI: What is the role of primary care?